Undergraduate minors: religion and media; religious studies

 History and analysis of religious skepticism in Western culture from the classical period through modern times.
 Same as CLSA:2552.

-Examination and anaylsis of the role of the Bible in contemporary culture; how different groups can read the exact same passages, yet reach different conclusions about how they and others should live.
+Examination and analysis of the role of the Bible in contemporary culture; how different groups can read the exact same passages, yet reach different conclusions about how they and others should live.
 Recommendations: basic familiarity with the Bible or religion.
+GE: Diversity and Inclusion.

 Religious and philosophic implications of the Holocaust viewed through survivors' writings.